 - Increase the number of women and overall gender competence of appointments to national judicial posts;

-- Introduce or strengthen reparations and compensation mechanisms for victims of serious crimes including sexualized and gender based violations;
+- Introduce or strengthen reparations and compensation mechanisms for victims of serious crimes including sexualised and gender-based violations; and

-- Support law reform efforts by governments and human rights bodies towards land reform and reform of inheritance laws through compliance with the Statute including the reparations mechanism of the ICC Trust Fund for Victims.
+- Support law reform efforts by Governments and human rights bodies towards land reform and reform of inheritance laws through compliance with the Rome Statute, including the reparations mechanism of the ICC Trust Fund for Victims.